TurnipGuy30/English-2022/docs/_posts/2022-09-12-Where Is The Love.md

 <br><hr><br>

-The song <cite>Where Is The Love?</cite> is a song that expresses frustration at the lack of compassion in the world and depicts some of the world's major problems.
-The song's main message of finding <q>the love</q> is aided through the use of a music video.
+<cite>Where Is The Love?</cite> is a song that expresses frustration at the lack of compassion in the world and depicts some of the world's major problems.
+Its main message of finding <q>the love</q> is aided through the use of a music video.
 Overall, this song effectively and persuasively expresses that the world needs change, and that people need to come together and show love to one another.

 </div>